medievallibraries/latin-writers/README.md

 identifier:          # unique identifier created using https://shortunique.id
 writer:              # identifer for the attributed writer
 title:               # work's name, assumed to be in Latin
-title-description:   # for an English descriptive name, rendered without italics
+title-description:   # true for an English descriptive name, rendered without italics
 subtype:             # 'attributed' for likely attributions to a writer, marked '(attrib.)'
                      # 'spurious' for disproven attributions to a writer, rendered in quotes
 description:   # short label shown before references
 date-published:      # date (not structured)
 alternative-titles:  # other names by which the work is known
   - "Title 1"
   - "Title 2"
+sameAs:              # designating a ghost entry/attribution as being identical to another entity
+  label:                 # name to be displayed
+  url:                   # relevant link (for now to Mirabile)
 incipits:            # 'text' is mandatory and gives opening words; 'type' is optional, where there are multiple incipits
   - text: "Incipit 1"
     type: "prologue"